Location: Cambridge, Ontario

 “It’s phenomenal,” said a local resident who sat outside what will soon be his storefront.
 “Personally, I’ve got a thing for the benches,” he said, gesturing at a black bench that looks more like woven ebony ribbon than crisscrossed metal.
 He also likes the trees, which are, surprisingly, one of the more contemporary aspects of the streetscape.
 Arand hopes to watch the trees grow alongside his business.

 The irrigation system that runs beneath the octagonal grating surrounding the tree trunks is designed to increase their longevity.
 “They provide a better growing environment for the trees,” said the GreenBlue consultant who worked on the project.
-StrataCell modules are patented, load-bearing engineered plastic modules with vertical and lateral interlocks which create void space beneath sidewalks.
+StrataCell modules are patented, load-bearing plastic modules with vertical and lateral interlocks which create void space beneath sidewalks.

-After a suitably sized tree pit has been dug, taking into account the mature root size of the selected trees, multiple layers of StrataCell modules are placed in the pit and snapped together to form a matrix.
+After a suitably sized tree pit has been dug, taking into account the mature rooting area of the selected trees, multiple layers of StrataCell modules are placed in the pit and snapped together to form a matrix.
 An opening for the tree root ball is provided within the matrix.
 These unique load bearing modules provide structural support for the sidewalk and adjacent roadway while creating a soil-filled void for healthy tree root growth.
 The cells prevent the soil becoming compacted, ensuring the roots can establish and obtain oxygen, water, and other nutrients vital to longevity.